 The items from the turn-of-the-century connect with famous designers recognisable from exhibitions in such locations as Vienna’s Leopold Museum or MAK.

-So we have Otto Wagner-designed chairs from his own residences (which he also designed himself) on Rennweg and Döblergasse as well as his first villa.
+I spotted Otto Wagner-designed chairs from his own residences on Rennweg and Döblergasse as well as his first villa.

 One of Vienna’s more traditional coffee houses is Café Museum, so seeing some of their original furniture proved a delight: a Loos-designed chair from 1899 (when the café opened) and a Zotti-designed corner suite from 1930 (the first major refurbishment).